Where would you like to log in

 How to submit a claim with Bring:

-• The freight payer registers the claim in the claim form in Mybring.
+• Have the freight payer registers the claim in the claim form in Mybring.

 Applicable guidelines